loydkim/ips_assignment/README.md

 - Show a “Next lesson” button to play next lesson from the list
 - Show video in full screen when app rotates to landscape

-📝 TODO List

 Testing

 - Write unit and UI automated tests with XCTest.
 - Tests have to be meaningful and comprehensive and cover all important functionality of the app.

-Noted for modified

-- Have to change AsyncImage class to other ( The 'AsyncImage' class available more iOS 15.0.
-Should consider under 15 version phone )
-- The detail View screen should be available scrolling for small screen sizes.
-- Play Button in detail view is small.
-- When caches, the image also should be cached [ Reference link: https://levelup.gitconnected.com/image-caching-with-urlcache-4eca5afb543a]